bombbomb/bombbomb-csharp-openapi/docs/PromptsApi.md

             Configuration.Default.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new PromptsApi();
-            var listId = listId_example;  // string | The list id to attach the bot to. var emailId = emailId_example;  // string | The default email to use. var name = name_example;  // string | The name of the bot.
+            var emailId = emailId_example;  // string | The default email to use.
+            var name = name_example;  // string | The name of the bot.
             var subject = subject_example;  // string | The subject of the default email.